 To ensure the continued integrity of the VAR computation, back-testing is conducted to confirm the consistency of actual daily trading profit or loss ("P&L") and theoretical P&L against VAR's statistical assumptions.

 Asset Liability Management

-Asset liability management is the strategic management of the statement of financial position structure and liquidity needs, covering liquidity sourcing and diversification, and profit rate risk management.
+Asset liability management (ALM) is the strategic management of the Bank's statement of financial position structure and liquidity.
+It covers liquidity sourcing and diversification and rate of return risk management.